Experience the beauty of Colorado with these top things to do © gcosoveanu / Getty Images

 Great Sand Dunes National Park sits like a surreal work of art next to the Sangre de Cristo Mountains, an undulating dune field covering more than 30 square miles, its sandy peaks reaching hundreds of feet above the brush-covered valley floor.
 Climbing the dunes can be slow going – one step forward and a half step back in the ever-shifting sand – but that makes sand surfing down all the sweeter.

-Special wood boards definitely make for the best ride, and they can be rented from the Great Sand Dunes Oasis just outside the park or in nearby Alamosa.
+Special wood boards make for the best ride, and they can be rented from the Great Sand Dunes Oasis just outside the park or in nearby Alamosa.
 Sport your ski goggles and long socks, if you got ‘em – the sand gets everywhere.

 Planning tip: If you’re here in late spring, count yourself lucky.
-The Medano Creek emerges temporarily alongside the dunes, creating a beach for water play, tubing and, of course, sandcastle-making.
+The Medano Creek emerges temporarily alongside the dunes, creating a beach for water play, tubing, and, of course, sandcastle-making.

-11. Discover Denver’s street art
+11. Discover the Mile High City’s street art

-Bright, opinionated and ever-changing, the artwork stops you in your tracks, speaking volumes about Denver’s diversity of people and thought, and its history and day-to-day life.
+Bright, opinionated, and ever-changing, the artwork stops you in your tracks, speaking volumes about Denver’s diversity of people and thought, and its history and day-to-day life.
 Prepare to be wowed.

 12. Paddle the Arkansas River